splarsxd/tagbot/README.md

 raids servers, use at your own risk

 Requires: discord.js@11.5.1
-code written by github.com/outlaylol, reuploaded by github.com/splarsxd
+code written by outlaylol, reuploaded by splarsxd